richardjharris/yomikun-database/notes/future_ideas.md

  - this would be useful for 'りよう' and friends, where the small kana is large instead.
 But equally we could romaji_key ryo -> riyo to handle this.

+## seijiyama improvements

+  - maybe go back and add names with kana-only surnames, as we can still use the forename data.

+  - go back and scrape missing cards (currently we ignore things we have
+    \> 5 hits for)

+## yuuki / yuki and other stuff

+For some names (ゆうき・ゆき) perhaps we shouldn't even generate records, as they would bias the stats?
+Picking randomly doesn't work either if it's gender-based.

+For example ochi/大内 has two readings おおち、おうち, clearly either of them is better than returning おち!
+ - I think we currently do this (only messy romajise one part, not both) but need to check

+## Importer module

+A module to handle logging, execution time, validation, errors/okays etc. would be useful here.

 ## Okinawan names